CHAPTER 120B. CURRICULUM AND ASSESSMENT

 (b) Each school district and charter school that receives a grant under this section annually

-Reporting Standards, its actual expenditures for advanced placement, preadvanced placement, and
+Standards, its actual expenditures for advanced placement and preadvanced placement programs.

 with its approved budget.